Why I Live in Leggings - Clothing & RA

 Any of these items can cause pain, frustration, and in general trip up my getting dressed or undressed.
 In my opinion, they are just not worth the hassle!

-Building an RA-friendly wardrobe
+Building a joint-friendly wardrobe

 Instead, I've found what does work, what makes me feel comfortable and confident when dressed, and what allows me to get in and out of clothes without hassle or heartache.
 Here's a list of clothing tips I've cultivated over the years: